 Network providers are paid using various types of contractual arrangements, which are intended to promote the delivery of health care in a cost efficient and effective manner.
 These arrangements are not intended to affect your access to health care.
-These payment methods may include:

-- 1. A fee-for-service method, such as per service or percentage of charges; or - 2.
-A risk-sharing arrangement, such as an amount per day, per stay, per episode, per case, per period of illness, per covered person or per service with a targeted outcome.
+These payment methods may include: a fee-for-service method, such as per service or percentage of charges; a per episode arrangement, such as an amount per day, per stay, per case, or per period of illness; or a risk sharing/value based arrangement.

 The methods by which specific network providers are paid may change from time to time.
 Methods also vary by network provider.
-The primary method of payment under your plan is feefor-service.
+The primary method of payment under your plan is a fee-for-service.

-Fee-for-service payment means that the network provider is paid a fee for each service provided.
-If the payment is per service, the network provider's payment is determined according to a set fee schedule.
+Under fee-for-service and per episode arrangement, the network provider is paid a fee for each service or episode of care provided.
+These payments are determined according to a set fee schedule.
 The amount the network provider receives is the lesser of the fee schedule or what the network provider would have otherwise billed.
-If the payment is percentage of charges, the network provider's payment is a set percentage of the provider's charge.
+If the payment is percentage of charges, the network provider's payment is a set percentage of the provider's billed charge.
 The amount paid to the network provider, less any applicable copayment, coinsurance or deductible is considered to be payment in full.